Robert Kayanja: False accusations of sexual assault

 In May 2009, 6 alleged victims claimed to have been raped by Kayanja.
 After a police investigation, the 6 young men withdrew their accusations and claimed to have received a sum of money to claim that they had been raped by Kayanja.
 In August 2009, the police confirmed the results of their investigation and decided to charge six other pastors with defamation.
 In October 2012, they were found guilty of defamation aimed at discrediting the reputation of Kayanja, were fined one million shillings each (approximately US$390) and sentenced to one hundred hours of community service.
 After a rejected appeal, the conviction was upheld in the High Court of Justice in February 2014.
 In December 2016, Musasizi Robert, popularly known as Mukisa, who had been the principal witness in the 2009 case, went to Miracle Centre Cathedral and publicly confessed to having been used as a puppet by some pastors and legal practitioners in making false accusations against Kayanja.
 Kayanja forgave and blessed him.

 Personal and family life

-Kayanja resides in Kampala with his wife Jessica, son Robert Kayanja Jr. and twin daughters Kirstein and Kristiana.
+Kayanja resides in Kampala with his wife Jessica Kayanja, son Robert Kayanja Jr. and twin daughters Kirstein and Kristiana.
 Kristiana survived brain cancer in 2004.
 Pastor Kayanja is the younger brother of the former Anglican Archbishop of York, John Sentamu, and of David Makumbi, a bishop in a Ugandan church.